-More than a third of men aged over 40 years report having one or more reproductive health problems, all being more common among older men.2
+More than a third of men aged over 40 years report having one or more reproductive health problems, all being more common amongst older men.1

-Ubiquinol, the active form of Coenzyme Q10, has been found to support optimal sperm physiology.3
+Ubiquinol, the active form of Coenzyme Q10, has been found to support optimal sperm physiology.2

-Ubiquinol is a powerful antioxidant and is present at high levels in sperm, protects sperm cells from oxidative damage and plays a role in sperm cell energy production and motility.4-7
+Ubiquinol is a powerful antioxidant and is present at high levels in sperm, protects sperm cells from oxidative damage and plays a role in sperm cell energy production and motility.3-6

-The randomized, double-blind, placebo controlled trial was conducted over 26-week and showed Ubiquinol may help support healthy sperm.
+A double-blind, placebo controlled trial2 involving supplementation with Ubiquinol was conducted over 26-weeks and showed that Ubiquinol may help support healthy sperm.
+The findings:

 • Ubiquinol significantly improved sperm density in more than 62 percent of men.

-• The number of motile sperm also increased significantly in 57 percent.
+• The number of motile sperm also increased significantly in 57 percent of men.

 • The percentage of normally shaped sperm also improved in 52 percent of men who took Ubiquinol as compared to placebo.